 There are few appliances that put in the kind of work that a refrigerator does.
 Outside of your hot water heater, only your refrigerator runs twenty-four hours per day, day-in and day-out, and that means any inefficiency in operation is magnified.
 Continue reading for tips on how to avoid refrigerator repair needs.

-As a result, an inefficient refrigerator could cost you a significant amount of money over the long-term.
+As a result, an inefficient refrigerator could cost you a significant amount of money over the long-term and result in refrigerator repair.
 Below are three tips that will help ensure your refrigerator is running at peak efficiency.

 Maintain Door Gaskets

 One important energy-saving tip when it comes to refrigerators is to maintain the door gaskets.
 Dirty or bad door gaskets on your refrigerator and freezer doors allow chilled air to pass through, and this forces the appliance to work harder to maintain the temperature at a stable level.

 That’s why you should regularly clean the gaskets to remove any residue that will prevent a tight seal between the door and refrigerator.
 You can use plain warm water mixed with a couple of drops of liquid dish soap to clean the gaskets, or a mild household cleaning product will also work.
 Avoid using alcohol-based products, since these could dry out the gasket and cause cracking.

 If the gasket is already cracked, or feels hard to the touch and will no longer “give” when pressed, you will probably need to replace the gasket.
 Replacement gaskets can be purchased from your local appliance dealer or refrigerator repair service specialist or be quickly installed by SoBellas Home Services.